XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/field.md

 @ Visual

-### Do I keep the drops if I terminate/restart?

-> "Recently acquired" option in the armory says yes.

 ### Why do I get the lack of ammo/ration warning and sometimes not?

 > You'll get the warning when you lack either of them, when you can see the enemy, and when you engage them first in battle.